Bokn: Name

-The municipality is named after the islands of Austre Bokn and Vestre Bokn (Bókn).
-The name is probably very old and its meaning is unknown.
-Before 1889, the name was written "Bukken".
+The municipality (originally the parish) is named after the islands of Austre Bokn and Vestre Bokn (Bókn).
+The meaning of the name is uncertain.
+It is possible that the word was derived from the Old High German word bouchen which means "sea mark" or "beacon", possibly referring to the local mountain that was a navigational mark for boats.
+Before 1889, the name was spelled "Bukken".

 Coat of arms

 The coat of arms was granted on 8 August 1986.
-The arms are blue with six silver/white circles in the shape of a triangle.
-The blue background represents the sea and the 6 circles represent silver coins, which symbolize the richness from the sea since it is an island municipality and therefore dependent on fishing and sailing.
+The official blazon is "Azure, six plates, one over two over three" (På blå grunn seks sølv myntar, 1-2-3).
+This means the arms have a blue field (background) and the charge is a set of six circles.
+The set of circles has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The blue background represents the sea and the set of six circles represent coins, which symbolize the richness from the sea since it is an island municipality and therefore dependent on fishing and sailing.
+The six circles are set in a triangle to symbolize a cairn, representing the fact that the island was historically used as a sea mark for sailors.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Bokn.
 It is part of the Haugaland prosti (deanery) in the Diocese of Stavanger.

 Buildings and structures

 There is a 168 m tall guyed mast for FM-/TV-broadcasting at located at 59.220156°N 5.428281°E.

 Geography

 The island municipality of Bokn is located on the northern side of the Boknafjorden, at the southern end of the Karmsundet strait.
 The island of Karmøy lies to the west and the mainland of Tysvær is located to the northeast.
 The island municipality of Kvitsøy lies south of Bokn and the island municipality of Rennesøy lies to the southeast of Bokn.

 Bokn is one of the smallest municipalities in Rogaland, consisting of three main islands: Ognøya, Austre Bokn, and Vestre Bokn.
 There are also some smaller, uninhabited islands surrounding the main islands.

 The islands are rugged with many small hills with small lakes in the valleys.
 The hills are largely covered with heather, but bushes and trees are increasingly competing, especially birch.
 The highest point is the 297 m high Boknafjellet, a small mountain on Vestre Bokn island.